roberts/superchain-erc20/README.md

 - Compile with Foundry, pinning the compiler version and settings used for production.

 2) Vanity search (offline)
-- For CREATE2: iterate `salt` and compute the address from the formula; stop on a match.
+- Iterate salts and compute `CREATE3.predictDeterministicAddress(salt, deployer)`; stop on a 2+5 match.
-- For CREATE3: iterate `salt`, compute the factory-derived deployer and the final target address; stop on a match.

 3) Deploy to Ethereum mainnet
 - Use the selected salt and the exact same bytecode/constructor args through your deployment script.